 I’m a father, experiential artist, composer, filmmaker, and lifelong self-defense instructor.
 I believe in doing good.

 LET'S MAKE SOMETHING AMAZING!
 CONTACT ME

-I have strong storytelling abilities and am able to conceive, plan, communicate and produce complex projects in a variety of media and executions.
+I possess strong storytelling abilities.
+I’m able to conceive, plan, communicate, and produce complex projects in a variety of media and executions.
 I am both self-motivated and self-sufficient, and I work well with a team.

 We're passionate about people, stories, and experiences.

 Cat and Fish specializes in storytelling through filmmaking and the experiential.
 Since 2012 Cat and Fish has been creating unique branding and marketing projects, experiential art and events, and produces films and documentaries both internally and externally.